distributeaid/distributeaid.org/content/pages/regions/france/northern-france.md

   temporary refuge in Calais while attempting to seek asylum in the UK.
 As of March 8th, [around 600 Ukrainian refugees are in Calais.](https://www.bbc.com/news/uk-wales-politics-60664557)
 newsUpdates:
+- newsUpdateTitle: Nationality and Borders Bills
-- newsUpdate: The UK government is seeking to introduce new ‘Nationality and Borders Bills’, referred to as the [‘Anti-Refugee Bill’](https://www.unhcr.org/uk/news/press/2022/3/621fa0a14/unhcr-welcomes-lords-amendments-to-the-nationality-and-borders-bill-and.html), with [offshore detention centres, the ability to revoke citizenship without notice, and criminalisation](https://bills.parliament.uk/bills/3023) of people reaching the UK through unconventional means.
+  newsUpdateDescription: The UK government is seeking to introduce new ‘Nationality
+    and Borders Bills’, referred to as the [‘Anti-Refugee Bill’](https://www.unhcr.org/uk/news/press/2022/3/621fa0a14/unhcr-welcomes-lords-amendments-to-the-nationality-and-borders-bill-and.html), with [offshore detention centres, the ability to revoke citizenship without notice, and criminalisation](https://bills.parliament.uk/bills/3023) of people reaching
+    the UK through unconventional means.